BrainObjects/BrainObjectDocs/README.md

 - Try NOT to be a data store
 - Try NOT to be a rewrite of WebObjects (1)
-- Try NOT to be a rewrite of Vapour
+- Try NOT to be a rewrite of Vapor

 (1) NOTE: But there are important lessons we did learn from this "ancient" WebObjects framework.